-Mount Hay has been a beacon to the adventurous since the earliest days of white settlement.
+Mount Hay is a beacon to the adventurous.
 Its 945m basalt-capped dome summit is a distinctive feature when you gaze westward from Sydney.
 In 1789 a party led by Lieutenant William Dawes crossed the Nepean River with orders from Governor Arthur Phillip to reach Mount Hay.
 They didn’t get very far.
 Drive to the end of Mount Hay Road today and look east, back towards Sydney, and you still see the wild country that defeated Dawes and so many others who tried to cross these mountains.
 Look north and west and you are peering into the cliff-lined official wilderness of the mighty Grose Valley.
 Mount Hay Road extends about 20km north from the village of Leura and was constructed as a fire trail in 1959.
-It is such a spectacular stretch of unsealed road that Mazda shot its BT50 ute ad there a few years ago.
-I love mountain biking and hiking there.
+It is such a spectacular stretch of unsealed road that Mazda shot its BT50 ute ad there years ago.
+Mountain bikers and hikers alike are in for a treat there.
 The walks range from short and easy (Flat Top, Butterbox Point) to more challenging (Lockleys Pylon, into the Grose Valley, the summit of Mount Hay).
 Mount Hay Road is also a gateway to two popular canyons – Fortress and Butterbox.

 Six Foot Track

-This 45km trail between Katoomba and Jenolan Caves started life in 1884 as a bridal track that was six feet wide so that two horses could safely pass each other.
+This 45km trail between Katoomba and Jenolan Caves was once a bridal track in 1884 and it was six feet wide so that two horses could safely pass each other.
 These days, 20km of the track between Coxs River and Jenolan Caves Road is also a dirt road accessible to 4WDs.
-There’s a good camping ground beside the Coxs – named after William Cox, who supervised construction of that first road over the mountains.
-Charles Darwin sat beside this same river in 1836 watching platypus – an experience that inspired him to write in his diary that day, for the very first time, the first glimpse of what was to become his famous theory, On the Origin of Species by Means of Natural Selection.
+There’s a good camping ground beside the Coxs and it’s the same river Charles Darwin sat beside in 1836 watching platypus – an experience that inspired him to write in his diary that day, for the very first time, the first glimpse of what was to become his famous theory, On the Origin of Species by Means of Natural Selection.
 About a kilometre upstream from the camping area there’s a narrow, steel, Indiana Jones-style swing bridge strung high across this gorgeous river that never fails to thrill.
 Highlights of the drive include three crossings of Little River (a good trout fishing stream) and the long, steep climb to the top of Cronje Mountain (named after a notorious wild stallion that was in turn named after a cunning Boer War general).
 Once you are back on the bitumen, be sure to visit Jenolan Caves, the oldest on earth.

 Thanks to the ultra-exclusive Wolgan Valley Resort, there’s not as much unsealed road in the valley as there used to be.
 It’s still a beautiful drive on dirt beside the Wolgan River to the old shale mining town of Newnes, nestled beneath towering sandstone cliffs.
 There’s great camping near the old Newnes pub (unlicensed these days) or inside Wollemi National Park.
 The ruins of the shale mining complex (one of Australia’s more ambitious industrial projects) are fascinating, while for those feeling more adventurous there’s canyons and the walk over Pipeline Pass into the neighbouring Capertee Valley.
 This is also a great place for spotting wildlife, particularly wombats.